 James E. Folkestad, Ph.D.

-James Folkestad is an associate professor in the School of Education at Colorado State University (CSU) and a faculty member within the Organizational Learning, Performance, and Change (OLPC) Program.
+James Folkestad is a professor and University Distinguished Teaching Scholar (UDTS) at Colorado State University (CSU) and a faculty member within the Organizational Learning, Performance, and Change (OLPC) Program in the School of Education.

 He earned his Ph.D. in Educational Human Resource Development (EHRD) from Texas A&M in 1996.
 He is dedicated to the scientific investigation of how technology can be used to enhance learning, training, and innovative practice.
 His research has included the use of rapid visualization and prototyping technology to accelerate learning, collaboration, and production in both the manufacturing and construction fields.
-He is currently working to characterize serious game (video game) and player variables that impact the strength and persistence of training and learning for the Intelligence Advanced Research Project Activity (IARPA).
-In addition, he is the Director of the Analytics for Learning and Teaching (ALT) academic center at CSU, a group of faculty and administrators dedicated to advancing the use of analytics to drive teaching and learning innovation.
+He is currently working on U-Behavior™ a HI-OD learning and teaching method that applies learning analytics to empower self-directed learners.
+His work also includes the use of serious games (educational video games) and to impact the strength and persistence of training and learning for the Intelligence Advanced Research Project Activity (IARPA).
+In addition, he is the Director of the Center for the Analytics for Learning and Teaching (C-ALT) a University Center dedicated to advancing the use of analytics to drive teaching and learning innovation.